keepin-it-eazy/keepin-it-eazy.github.io/README.md

 - What do you think is the biggest issue our industry faces today?
 - Can conflict be healthy in the workplace?

 I prepared concise, honest answers using the STAR method.
-I set up my laptop camera in a quiet room with good natural lighting.
-I recorded three practice takes, reviewed each one, and chose the best version.
+I set up my camera in a quiet room with good natural lighting.
+I recorded a few practice takes, reviewed each one, and chose the best version.
 I uploaded the video to my repository's `assets/videos/` folder and embedded it using the HTML `<video>` tag with controls.

 **Result**
 The video is now embedded in my GitHub portfolio.
 Reviewing the recording helped me identify areas for improvement, such as: